O-I Glass (NYSE:OI) Updates Q2 Earnings Guidance

 O-I Glass (NYSE:OI – Get Rating) updated its second quarter earnings guidance on Monday.
 The company provided earnings per share guidance of $0.55-$0.60 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.57.
 O-I Glass also updated its FY 2022 guidance to $1.850-$2.100 EPS.

-Several equities analysts have recently issued reports on OI shares.
-Bank of America cut O-I Glass from a buy rating to a neutral rating and set a $14.00 target price on the stock. in a research note on Thursday, April 14th.
-Credit Suisse Group started coverage on O-I Glass in a research note on Friday, January 28th.
-They set an outperform rating and a $18.00 target price on the stock.
-StockNews.com started coverage on O-I Glass in a research note on Thursday, March 31st.
-They set a buy rating on the stock.
-Wells Fargo & Company raised O-I Glass from an underweight rating to an equal weight rating in a research note on Wednesday, January 12th.
-Finally, Citigroup dropped their price target on O-I Glass from $16.00 to $14.00 in a research report on Friday, April 8th.
-One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and five have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of Hold and a consensus target price of $15.90.
+A number of research analysts have issued reports on the company.
+StockNews.com assumed coverage on O-I Glass in a research note on Thursday, March 31st.
+They set a buy rating for the company.
+Bank of America cut O-I Glass from a buy rating to a neutral rating and set a $14.00 price objective for the company. in a research note on Thursday, April 14th.
+Citigroup lowered their price objective on O-I Glass from $16.00 to $14.00 in a research note on Friday, April 8th.
+Credit Suisse Group assumed coverage on O-I Glass in a research note on Friday, January 28th.
+They set an outperform rating and a $18.00 price objective for the company.
+Finally, Wells Fargo & Company upgraded O-I Glass from an underweight rating to an equal weight rating in a research note on Wednesday, January 12th.
+One analyst has rated the stock with a sell rating, seven have given a hold rating and five have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, O-I Glass presently has an average rating of Hold and an average target price of $15.90.

-Large investors have recently made changes to their positions in the company.
-Janus Henderson Group PLC acquired a new position in shares of O-I Glass in the 3rd quarter valued at about $227,000.
-Two Sigma Advisers LP acquired a new position in shares of O-I Glass in the 3rd quarter valued at about $243,000.
-UBS Group AG lifted its holdings in shares of O-I Glass by 10.8% in the 3rd quarter.
-UBS Group AG now owns 23,034 shares of the industrial products company’s stock valued at $328,000 after buying an additional 2,245 shares during the period.
-Mackenzie Financial Corp acquired a new position in shares of O-I Glass in the 4th quarter valued at about $350,000.
-Finally, Guggenheim Capital LLC lifted its holdings in shares of O-I Glass by 97.4% in the 4th quarter.
-Guggenheim Capital LLC now owns 35,490 shares of the industrial products company’s stock valued at $427,000 after buying an additional 17,510 shares during the period.
-Institutional investors and hedge funds own 91.53% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in OI.
+Janus Henderson Group PLC bought a new stake in O-I Glass during the third quarter valued at about $227,000.
+Two Sigma Advisers LP bought a new stake in O-I Glass during the third quarter valued at about $243,000.
+UBS Group AG boosted its stake in shares of O-I Glass by 10.8% in the third quarter.
+UBS Group AG now owns 23,034 shares of the industrial products company’s stock worth $328,000 after acquiring an additional 2,245 shares during the period.
+Mackenzie Financial Corp bought a new position in shares of O-I Glass in the fourth quarter worth about $350,000.
+Finally, Guggenheim Capital LLC boosted its stake in shares of O-I Glass by 97.4% in the fourth quarter.
+Guggenheim Capital LLC now owns 35,490 shares of the industrial products company’s stock worth $427,000 after acquiring an additional 17,510 shares during the period.
+91.53% of the stock is owned by institutional investors and hedge funds.

 O-I Glass, Inc, through its subsidiaries, manufactures and sells glass containers to food and beverage manufacturers primarily in the Americas, Europe, and the Asia Pacific.
 The company produces glass containers for alcoholic beverages, including beer, flavored malt beverages, spirits, and wine.
 It is also involved in the production of glass packaging for various food items, soft drinks, tea, juices, and pharmaceuticals.